abayomipopoola/abayomipopoola/src/pages/how-to-get-rich-without-getting-lucky-pt-4/index.md

 > Fortunes require leverage.
 Business leverage comes from capital, people, and products with no marginal cost of replication (code and media).
 > Code and media are permissionless leverage.
 They're the leverage behind the newly rich.
 You can create software and media that works for you while you sleep.
-> An army of robots is freely available — it's just packed in data centers for heat and space efficiency.
+> An army of robots is freely available--it's just packed in data centers for heat and space efficiency.
 Use it.
 > If you can't code, write books and blogs, record videos and podcasts.

 ##### Product and media are the new leverage